getodk/docs/odkx-src/basics-install.rst

     - Go to :guilabel:`Special app access` in :guilabel:`Advanced` and choose :guilabel:`Install unknown apps`
     - From the list of applications, select a browser of your choice and check :guilabel:`Allow from this source`.
-    - (On older versions of Android, above two steps are not required, just make sure installation from *Unknown Sources* is checked.)
+    - (On older versions of Android, above two steps are not required, make sure installation from *Unknown Sources* is checked.)

-  2. Open the same (*any* incase of older android versions) web browser on your phone.
+  2. Open the same (*any* in case of older android versions) web browser on your phone.
   3. Navigate to https://github.com/odk-x/services/releases/latest and download the latest ODK-X Services APK.
   4. In the download window, you will see ODK_Services_vN.N.N.apk. - Select it to download the file.